-Polycarp's Early Witness - Baked Bread and Boldness « Catholic Insight
+Saint Polycarp's -Baked Bread and Boldness « Catholic Insight

-The Church has had her martyrs since her earliest days, and will have them unto the end of time.
-Saint Polycarp, whom we commemorate on this February 23rd, was bishop of Smyrna, in Greece, a disciple of Saint John the Beloved himself, who may well have ordained our saint.
-Polycarp was a correspondent with Saint Ignatius of Antioch, who mentions him in two of his letters written on the way to his own martyrdom in the Coliseum at Rome.
+The Church has had martyrs since her earliest days, and will have them unto the end of time.
+One of the first in the post-apostolic era was Saint Polycarp (+155 A.D.), whom we commemorate on this February 23rd.
+He was bishop of Smyrna, in Greece, a disciple of Saint John the Beloved, and the Apostle himself who may well have ordained our saint.
+Polycarp was also a correspondent with Saint Ignatius of Antioch (+110), who mentions him in two of his letters written on the way to his own martyrdom in the Coliseum at Rome.

-The contemporary and eyewitness, as well as vivid and endearing, account of his martyrdom in 155 A.D. – a few decades after the death of the ‘last Apostle’ – provides a window into the early Church, and the persecution of Christians at the very dawn of Christianity.
+The contemporary and eyewitness, as well as vivid and endearing, account of his martyrdom – a few decades after the death of Saint John – provides a window into the early Church, and the persecution of Christians at the very dawn of Christianity.

-When faced with the choice of apostasy or death, Polycarp, then an octogenarian, replied:
+When faced with the choice of apostasy or death, Polycarp, then an octogenarian, boldly and unhesitatingly replied:

 Eighty and six years I have served Him, and He has done me no wrong…how then can I blaspheme my King and Savior?
 You threaten me with a fire that burns for a season, and after a little while is quenched; but you are ignorant of the fire of everlasting punishment that is prepared for the wicked

-Bishops sure knew how to call a duck a duck in those early days, and may they receive more than a few ounces of Polycarp’s courage.
+Bishops sure knew how to call a duck a duck in those early days.
+Pray that they may receive an ounce or two of Polycarp’s parrhesia!

-Speaking of which, as was the custom, they – the ones preparing their own punishment unless they repented – were going to nail Polycarp to the pyre, for almost everyone will struggle and try to flee when the flames begin to burn their flesh, but, again, the good bishop replied:
+As was the custom, they – the ones preparing their own punishment unless they repented – were going to nail Polycarp to the pyre, for almost everyone will struggle and try to flee when the flames begin to burn their flesh, but, again, the good bishop replied:

 Leave me as I am.
 The one who gives me strength to endure the fire will also give me strength to stay quite still on the pyre, even without the precaution of your nails